City problem · Frankfurt

 Build the US compliance organisation visibility.
 Author the partner-bank pack.
 Sequence the approach.

 Stage two: author the partner-bank pack.
-A US-readable partner-bank pack of 30 to 50 pages structured around the five signals the partner bank's risk and compliance function scans for.
-The pack is written in US partner-bank language and structured to anticipate the standard examiner-readable concerns.
+A US-market partner-bank pack of 30 to 50 pages structured around the five signals the partner bank's risk and compliance function scans for.
+The pack is written in US partner-bank language and structured to anticipate the standard examiner-clear concerns.
 EU material moves to an appendix as supporting context.

 Stage three: sequence the partner-bank approach.
-Rather than serial declines against a thin file, the firm runs a coordinated approach to two or three US partner banks once the pack is ready.
+Rather than serial declines against a thin file, GMA runs a coordinated approach to two or three US partner banks once the pack is fit.
 The conversations move in parallel.
 The terms across them inform each other.
 The pack improves with each iteration.
 The cycle time drops materially.

-This work fits inside a Market Entry Sprint (six to ten weeks, one partner-bank channel, one US product line), a Cross-Border Build (three to six months, full US partner-bank and regulatory surface), or a Group Partnership (monthly retainer, twelve-month minimum, for fintech groups with multiple US-facing programmes).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one partner-bank channel, one US product line), a Cross-Border Marketing Build (three to six months, full US partner-bank and regulatory surface), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for fintech groups with multiple US-facing programmes).
+Pricing is discussed privately after GMA knows the work needed.

 Before rebuild (EU partner-bank pack)After rebuild (US partner-bank pack)